wolfcatworkshop/code-sketchbook/index.md

 layout: default
 ---

 Hi there!
-I'm an artist and maker living in Los Angeles, you can visit my website at [wolfCatWorkshop.com](https://wolfcatworkshop.com).
+I'm an artist and maker living in Los Angeles, you can visit my main website at [wolfCatWorkshop.com](https://wolfcatworkshop.com).

 This is a collection of sketches where I explore coding that creates images I find interesting.
 I'm not an expert so [comments and suggestions](https://wolfcatworkshop.com/index.php/contact/) are always welcome.